liangzheng816/OfficeDocs-SharePoint/migration/mm-setup-clients.md

 6. Open the setup file.
 On the Welcome page, select the authentication method, select **Next**.
 7. If you select **User Credential Authentication**, enter the SharePoint admin username and password of the environment where you are migrating your content.
 Select **Next**.
 If you select **Certificate Authentication**, upload the certificate auth config file.
 Select **Next.**
 8. Enter the password of the Windows account that provides access to **all** the file shares that contain the content you want to migrate.
 Select **Install**.
 9. Test agent access (optional) or select **Close**.
-After the setup is completed, the new agent will be added to the available agents that can be assigned tasks.
+After the setup is completed, the new agent is added to the available agents that can be assigned tasks.

 > [!NOTE]
 > Multiple agents: If you have a large migration project and need to set up multiple agents, we recommend that you download the agent setup file to a shared location.
 That way, you can easily download the setup file on each computer or VM.
 Multiple agents allow you to batch certain migration jobs to particular groups depending on your needs.
 For example, you can group agents by datacenter to achieve better performance based on geographical location.